-The template comes with a Web included, a skeleton for new website created with J1 Template.
-This Web is called the Starter Web, a general-purpose Website scaffold to be modified for your needs.
-The built-in Starter Web can be visited live at J1 Publish.
-This site show live pages deployed on the Internet on Github, Netlify and Heroku.
+The template comes with a Web included, a skeleton for new a website created using J1 Template.
+This Web is called the Starter web, a general-purpose scaffold to be modified for your needs.
+The built-in Starter web is available live at J1 Home under the menu Live.
+These sites show live pages deployed on the Internet on Github and Netlify.

 The Software needed

 J1 is supported on all current x64-based OS:

 Windows 10, build >= 1903

 Linux, kernel version >= 4.15 (e.g. Ubuntu 18.x LTS)